-Zolpidem is a non-benzodiazepine “z-drug”, also called a sedative-hypnotic, that has the same medical effectiveness as benzodiazepines with less dangerous addiction risk.
+Zolpidem is a non-benzodiazepine “z-drug”, also called a sedative-hypnotic, that has the same medical effect as benzodiazepines with less dangerous addiction risk.

 Common immediate-release forms for zolpidem include Ambien, Edluar, Zolpimist, Intermezzo.